ageslome/AID-Force/README.md

 - market cap management of tokens

 - sai solar ai
+- Current system
 https://share.gemini.google/uomWt1E1AwHv

+- Can you give me a solar power system for Baja to power lights, small fridge, and small ac.https://share.gemini.google/jWNJNCtvWwYk

 > “The Emperor Protects.
-The evolutionary algorithmic purity permeates from soul to all manifestations to infinity.”
+The evolutionary algohttps://share.gemini.google/jWNJNCtvWwYkrithmic purity permeates from soul to all manifestations to infinity.”